1973 Campeonato Paulista

 The 1973 Campeonato Paulista da Divisão Especial de Futebol Profissional, organized by the Federação Paulista de Futebol, was the 72nd season of São Paulo's top professional football league.
-Portuguesa and Santos split the title, with the former winning it for the 3rd time and the latter for the 13th. no teams were relegated and the top scorer was Santos' Pelé with 11 goals.
+Portuguesa and Santos split the title, with the former winning it for the 3rd time and the latter for the 13th.
+No teams were relegated.
+Santos' Pelé was the top scorer, with 11 goals.